 Cunard 180th Anniversary

-2020 marks Cunard’s 180 anniversary.
-Cunard celebrated 180 years of history on 4 July 2020, that began when Sir Samuel Cunard established the first regularly schedule transatlantic mail and passenger service on 4 July 1840.
+Cunard celebrated 180 years of history on 4 July 2020.
+The celebrations acknowledged the date when Sir Samuel Cunard established the first regularly scheduled transatlantic mail and passenger service, with the maiden voyage of Britannia departing on 4 July 1840.

-This service linked Liverpool in the United Kingdom with Boston in the United States and Halifax in Canada and started a revolution in transportation that led to the creation of the largest and fastest ocean liners the world has ever seen.
+The early Cunard service linked Liverpool in the United Kingdom with Boston in the United States and Halifax in Nova Scotia.
+It triggered a revolution in transportation that led to the creation of the largest and fastest ocean liners the world has ever seen.

 Cunard was founded by Sir Samuel Cunard to offer a regularly scheduled steamship service across the North Atlantic.
 Today over 180 years later, Cunard has three magnificent ships, Queen Mary 2, Queen Victoria and Queen Elizabeth.